Janet(s): Ratings

 In its original broadcast on December 6, 2018, "Janet(s)" was seen by 2.58 million American viewers and received a 0.8 rating among adults ages 18–49.
-This placed the show fourth in its time slot, behind Thursday Night Football, Young Sheldon, and A Charlie Brown Christmas.
+The episode placed fourth in its time slot, behind Thursday Night Football, Young Sheldon, and A Charlie Brown Christmas.
 Both measurements were the lowest of the season up to that point, though ratings rose when the show returned in January 2019.
-After factoring in seven-day DVR viewership, the episode rose to 4.23 million viewers and a 1.5 rating in the 18–49 demographic.
+After factoring in seven-day DVR viewership, the episode received 4.23 million viewers and a 1.5 rating in the 18–49 demographic.

 Reviews

 "Janet(s)" received highly positive reviews from critics; many considered it a major improvement over the season's earlier episodes.
 Dennis Perkins of The A.V.
 Club called it the ideal version of a mid-season finale with plenty of "incident and action".
 He remarked that while Janet had been sidelined for much of the third season, this episode marked a significant course correction.
 Vulture's Noel Murray described the idea to turn the humans into Janets as a "masterstroke" that elevated a routine plotline.
 He deemed it a "dividing line" within the history of the show and, like Perkins, praised it for giving Carden more to do as Janet after receiving smaller roles earlier in the season.
 Alec Bojalad of Den of Geek praised the episode for both the creativity of the premise and the emotional truths the humans face.

 Entertainment Weekly's Darren Franich deemed "Janet(s)" the best episode of season three by far and felt the show was reaching its "runaway-train phase" at the end of the season.
-He said the reveal about nobody reaching the Good Place in centuries was, in some ways, the show's biggest twist yet.
+He said the revelation about nobody reaching the Good Place in centuries was, in some ways, the show's biggest twist yet.
 Sepinwall remarked that the show's return to the afterlife helped to produce one of its best episodes.
 He found himself appreciating the Eleanor-Chidi relationship more and praised Michael's growth as he took the situation into his own hands.
 St. James found the episode to be "a surprisingly romantic and sweet story" and praised the setup for future episodes, particularly after the less enjoyable episodes from earlier in the season.